You are here

 OR

-2. Three years as a Hearings Examiner in governmental agency.
+Three years of experience as a Legal Examiner 2.

 Class Specification History